A Classic Case

 A Classic Case is an album by Jethro Tull, playing with the London Symphony Orchestra, released in 1985.
-The music was arranged and conducted by Dee Palmer, who had collaborated with the band from 1968 and had been a full band member from 1976 to 1980.
+The music was arranged and conducted by David Palmer, who had collaborated with the band from 1968 and had been a full band member from 1976 to 1980.
 The album features band members Ian Anderson, Martin Barre, Dave Pegg and Peter-John Vettese.

 The album was recorded during the summer of 1984 at the CBS Studios in London.
 It was released on 31 December 1985 in the United States, where it reached No. 93 in the charts.